linazoo/second-phase/resources/guide-your-learning.md

 ###2) Ask Yourself Some Reflection Questions
 Spend another 5 minutes expoloring these questions to help decide next steps:
-- Are you confident with the learning competencies for all the day's challenges?
+- Are you confident with the day's challenges?
 - Are you learning with your pair?
 - What is the best way for you to learn and retain most?